+We've got good news and bad news.
 There's more evidence that the hole in the ozone layer over Antarctica is recovering and that humans' efforts are making a difference.
-At the same time, however, a 2018 study suggests the ozone layer is surprisingly thin at lower latitudes, where solar radiation is stronger and billions of humans live.
+At the same time, however, one study suggests the ozone layer is surprisingly thin at lower latitudes, where solar radiation is stronger and billions of humans live.

 Thanks to a satellite instrument built by NASA's Jet Propulsion Laboratory, scientists were able to accurately measure the levels of chlorine molecules, which deplete the ozone layer after they break off from human-made chlorofluorocarbons (CFCs).
-The result is a 20 percent reduction in ozone depletion than there was in 2005, the first year that NASA made measurements of the ozone hole using the Aura satellite.
+The result is a 20 percent reduction in ozone depletion compared to 2005, the first year that NASA made measurements of the ozone hole using the Aura satellite.

-"We see very clearly that chlorine from CFCs is going down in the ozone hole, and that less ozone depletion is occurring because of it," Susan Strahan, an atmospheric scientist from NASA's Goddard Space Flight Center said in a statement in January.
-The study, conducted by Strahan and colleague Anne R. Douglass, was published Jan.
-4 in the journal Geophysical Research Letters.
+"We see very clearly that chlorine from CFCs is going down in the ozone hole, and that less ozone depletion is occurring because of it," Susan Strahan, an atmospheric scientist from NASA's Goddard Space Flight Center said in a statement.
+The study, conducted by Strahan and colleague Anne R. Douglass, was published in Geophysical Research Letters.

 Thinning ozone layer

 And that's a particularly bad place for the ozone layer to weaken, since lower latitudes receive stronger radiation from the sun — and are home to billions of humans.
-It's not clear yet why this is happening, researchers report in the journal Atmospheric Chemistry and Physics, and models so far don't reproduce this trend.
+It's not clear yet why this is happening, the researchers report, and models so far don't reproduce this trend.

 They do have some suspicions, though, noting that climate change is altering the pattern of atmospheric circulation, which causes more ozone to be carried away from the tropics.
 Another possibility is that chemicals known as very short-lived substances (VSLSs) — which contain chlorine and bromine — could be destroying ozone in the lower stratosphere.
 VSLSs include chemicals used as solvents, paint strippers and degreasing agents, and even one used as an ozone-friendly alternative to CFCs.